 “How do I teach my children about money?”

-This question is similar to many other questions parents ask when it comes to teaching children about money, as they have a little understanding about teaching financial literacy.
+This question is similar to many other questions parents ask when it comes to teaching children about money, as they have little understanding about teaching financial literacy.
 To answer this and others, we have outlined three simple ways you can help children learn about money and wealth management — a great gift every child should receive from you.

 1. More Money Talk